ESGF/esgf-ansible/README.md

 ansible-playbook -i hosts.test all.yml --ask-pass -u joe --ask-become-pass
 ```

-The authenication method of choice will also be required below.
+The authentication method of choice will also be required below.

 A production deployment to all managed production hosts.
 Optionally just check to see what will happen.
 ```